dennisppaul/CIID-ITP2024/PROGRAMMING_BLOCK.md

 - TOPIC: built-in variables
 - ASSIGNMENT: make the `ellipse` size change dynamically based on `mouseX` and `mouseY`.

-- ASSIGNMENT: run an example and change something in it
+- OPTIONAL_ASSIGNMENT: run an example and change something in it
-- ASSIGNMENT: draw something complex that is composed of simple shapes
+- OPTIONAL_ASSIGNMENT: draw something complex that is composed of simple shapes
-- ASSIGNMENT: parameterization: remove all numbers from your methods
+- OPTIONAL_ASSIGNMENT: parameterization: remove all numbers from your methods
-- ASSIGNMENT: make a crazy mouse pointer
+- OPTIONAL_ASSIGNMENT: make a crazy mouse pointer

 - END_OF_DAY_ASSIGNMENT: combine shapes, colors, variables, and methods into a single dynamic non-figurative composition